Look after your liver and digestion this Christmas and New Year

 More holiday season hacks

-- Limit sugary and greasy treats (including alcohol) and instead enjoy healthy fat sources such as extra-virgin olive oil, a fish oil supplement and oily fish, fresh salads and lean protein (like turkey and salmon) or vegetable-based proteins (such as tofu and legumes)
+- Limit sugary and greasy treats (including alcohol) and instead enjoy healthy fat sources such as extra-virgin olive oil, oily fish, fresh salads and lean protein (like turkey and salmon) or vegetable-based proteins (such as tofu and legumes)

 - Include fibre in your diet from fruits, vegetables, whole grains and legumes.
 Fibre aids the removal of waste from the body and supports the liver's detoxification processes.
 Best consumed warm according to Chinese medicine if you have a sluggish liver

 - Eat pungent foods, which are traditionally consumed to support detoxification and clear liver stagnation in TCM, including watercress, cardamom, rosemary and oregano, and sour/bitter foods including garlic, ginger, grapefruit and coriander

 - Keep hydrated by drinking at least two litres of water every day